nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-csv.md

 Quotes should be escaped with `\` when using JSON format with complex properties
 {{/callout}}

-In this case, the JSON export of the imported document is :
+In this case, the JSON export of the imported document is:

 ```
  (...)